 All highly liquid investments purchased with an original maturity of 90 days or less are considered cash equivalents.
-Data I/O maintains its cash and cash equivalents with major financial institutions in the United States of America, which are insured by the Federal Deposit Insurance Corporation (FDIC), and foreign jurisdictions.
+We maintain our cash and cash equivalents with major financial institutions in the United States of America, which are insured by the Federal Deposit Insurance Corporation (FDIC), and foreign jurisdictions.
 Deposits in U.S. banks exceed the FDIC insurance limit.
-We have not experienced any losses on its cash and cash equivalents.
-Cash and cash equivalents held in foreign bank accounts totaled \$8,276,113 at December 31, 2011.
+We have not experienced any losses on our cash and cash equivalents.
+Cash and cash equivalents held in foreign bank accounts totaled \$8,345,000 at December 31, 2013.